 2. Park with one side of your truck beside a light pole if possible.
 This will reduce the chance of another truck backing in on at least one side of your vehicle.

 3. Avoid busy areas which have undersized parking lots.
 It’s a setting for disaster.
-Some truck stops such as Pilot Centers are designed as fuel stations only with minimal parking at best.
+Truck stops such as Pilot Centers are designed as fuel stations only with minimal parking at best.
 Some of those stops may be close to your delivery destination and are convenient.
 However, you may not be able to deliver your load if a low skilled driver has backed into your truck and punched out your rad.
 Eat and stay in the larger places outside of town which usually have plenty of parking.

 4. Stop early for the night to get a good parking spot.
 Look for a spot away from high traffic areas, away from the fuel island and the repair shop.

 6. Take note of who parks beside you.
 Record the company name, license plate, unit # of your neighbours.
+You never know when this might come in handy.

 7. Watch closely as other trucks back in beside you, just in case they’re headed for trouble.
 If you see Swift trying to blindside in beside you, get out of your vehicle and protect your investment.